Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 Given that the consortium is affiliated with Michigan State University, the MMPIC trainers adhere to the university’s equal opportunity statement:

-Beyond providing equal opportunity, we intend to seek out candidates with diverse experiences.
+Beyond providing equal opportunity, the trainers at MMPIC seek out candidates with diverse experiences.
 We are committed to ensuring a range of diversity among our interns, and we select candidates representing different geographic areas, ages, racial and ethnic backgrounds, sexual orientations, disabilities, and life experiences.
 All things being equal, consideration is given to applicants who identify themselves as members of historically underrepresented groups on the basis of racial or ethnic status, as representing diversity on the basis of sexual orientation, or as representing diversity on the basis of disability status.
-Such applicants are given preference in ranking in comparison to comparatively qualified applicants who are not members of historically underrepresented groups.

 MMPIC is committed to the value of diversity and the richness of human differences.
 Our service and training mission requires that the consortium serve people of all backgrounds with the expectation of respectful, culturally-appropriate treatment and service.
 In particular, the consortium recognizes that stereotypes, prejudice, and discrimination have affected training and programming practices in the mental health field.
 We believe that we benefit from the perspectives of those who differ by age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status.
 Thus, the consortium’s policies and procedures, as well as its activities, associations, and interactions with the community, reflect and promote the dignity and worth of the individual and the value and strength of diversity in the community.
 We encourage diverse individuals to apply to our program and seek out opportunities to serve diverse clients and systems.